 Year 5 is a challenging and exciting year as children move into the upper school and have more opportunities than ever before.
 It is an important year which prepares them for Year 6, so we expect children to work hard and make the most of the experiences on offer.
-We also go on lots of educational trips to enhance our learning in school and the renowned PGL towards the end of Year Five.
+We also go on lots of educational trips to enhance our learning in school and the renowned PGL towards the end of Year Five

 Year 5 Topic Map Term 1

 On Tuesday 2nd October, Year 5 went on their very first trip together as a year group!
 Our trip was to bring together our learning of Orienteering in PE, map reading in Geography and Pencil technique in Art!
-The children had a fantastic day taking part in the orienteering course at Mote Park and with some help from Mr Hollamby, most groups managed to get round to the check points they needed to!
-Whilst some of us were orienteering, the other groups were sketching the landscape focusing on proportion and shading!
+The children had a fantastic day taking part in the orienteering course at Mote Park and, with some help from Mr Hollamby, most groups managed to get round to the check points they needed to!
+Whilst some of us were orienteering, the other groups were sketching the landscape, focusing on proportion and shading!
 We all had a wonderful day out and the children really enjoyed themselves and luckily the weather was extremely kind to us!
 Hooray!

-The children spent the morning thinking about ‘Needs V Musts’, similarities and differences which provoked some wonderful discussions in our classes.
+The children spent the afternoon thinking about ‘Needs V Musts’ - similarities and differences - which provoked some wonderful discussions in our classes.
 The children were then put into groups and had a budget to spend for a month, thinking about what they had learnt!
 The children approached this very maturely and spent their budget well!

-Year 5 Topic Map Term 2
+Year 5 Term 2 Topic Map

-English trip to the Graveyard
+English trip to the graveyard

-Year 5 Topic Map Term 3
+Year 5 Term 3 Topic Map